Lake Shelbyville Illinois Dam & Spillway

 Seismic and hydrostatic pressure measures are routinely conducted to make sure the dam, including its earthen core, is holding up well to water seepage, a factor all earthen dams must face.
 Maintaining slope stability is another part of dam maintenance.

 Recent safety studies reflect the only water released through the Dam is what needs to be moved as part of the overall water control plan.
 Simply put, the Dam isn’t moving or leaking with the pleasant roar of “double-jets” of flowing water measuring in the thousands of gallons per second when needed.

 More than 40 years later, the Dam acts the heart of a Midwesterner’s playground, and continues to stand strong while playing it’s important role in controlling floods across the Kaskaskia River Valley.

 The Lake Shelbyville Dam and Lake Shelbyville have become a destination for millions of visitors yearly who enjoy the likes of camping, boating, fishing, hiking, biking, horseback riding, and snowmobiling.

 Public tours of the Shelbyville Dam are available Memorial Day through Labor Day taking place on Saturday’s at 3 pm, Sunday 1 pm.
 Tours start at the Lake Shelbyville Visitor Center.

 More information about the Dam and associated tours, please call (217) 774-3951, ext.
 2.

-When visiting Shelbyville IL, make sure you take time out to enjoy the awesome views form the top of the Shelbyville Dam and take in all the things it has to offer.
+When visiting Shelbyville, make sure you take time out to enjoy the awesome views form the top of the Shelbyville Dam and take in all the things it has to offer.